Traewelling/line-colors/README.md

 - All entries in the CSV (except `lineName`) shall be in lower case

 **THEN**

 - Please checkout at the latest commit of the `main` branch and create a new branch from there
 - Ensure that the validation tests (after pr is created) pass

+**optionally but recommended: Wikidata ([why?](https://github.com/Traewelling/line-colors/issues/91))**

+- try to find the Wikidata QID for the line and add it to the `wikidataQid` column
+    - You can use [this list](https://www.wikidata.org/wiki/User:Mkkagain/Verkehrslinien_in_Deutschland) to find the QID
+- if there is no Wikidata item for the line, it would be great if you could [create one](https://www.wikidata.org/wiki/Special:NewItem)

 ## Examples